Ares-Developers/Ares-docs/new/reverseengineerlogic.rst

 .. note:: While this logic appears to be working, there have also been some minor bugs related to this feature.
 Be advised.

+When you are the owner of the reversing facility, reverse-engineering any :type:`InfantryType` for the first time will play :value:`EVA_ReverseEngineeredInfantry` and :value:`EVA_NewTechnologyAcquired`;
+reverse-engineering any :type:`VehicleType` for the first time will play :value:`EVA_ReverseEngineeredVehicle` and :value:`EVA_NewTechnologyAcquired`.
+The undo-reversing spy effect will play :value:`EVA_TechnologyStolen`.

 .. index:: Prerequisites; Reverse-Engineering logic.